Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Jandakot recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Jandakot has seen approximately two new homes approved annually.
-Development approval data is produced by the Australian Bureau of Statistics on a financial year basis, showing ten dwellings approved over the past five financial years from FY20 to FY25, and 23 recorded so far in FY26.
-On average, 1.6 people have moved to the area each year for every dwelling built during these five financial years.
-This suggests balanced supply and demand, creating stable market conditions.
+Jandakot has seen approximately nine new homes approved annually.
+Over the past five financial years, from FY21 to FY25, around 45 homes were approved, with another 30 approved so far in FY26.
+On average, about 1.6 people moved to the area each year for every dwelling built during these years.

 Frequently Asked Questions - Development